Partying and gambling in Vegas can get old real fast.

 For the daring, zoom down the Promenade via the FLY LINQ zipline.

-Last up, the most recognizable attractions on the strip, the High Roller ferris wheel invites you to view the city skyline from the sky.
+Last up, the most recognizable attractions on the strip, the High Roller Observation Wheel invites you to view the city skyline from the sky.

 At night, take in a neon light show on the High Roller and Promenade fountains, set to popular music.
 It’s basically a modern version of the Bellagio fountain show.